 These reports are typically jam-packed with enough data to make even a seasoned analyst call it quits.
 But lately, there’s been a shift in reporting trends, moving away from endless data and toward storytelling, or insights, specifically when it comes to ESG reports (Environmental, Social, and Governance).

-You may know we’ve worked on ESG reports and similar projects for P&G, Cintas, and recently, Marriott International (more on that soon!).
+You may know we’ve worked on ESG reports and similar projects for P&G, Cintas, and recently, Marriott.
 The shift to mining insights from the data and turning it into storytelling is clear.
 We helped Cintas elevate their Community Impact initiative with an online interactive report that brought their commitment to life.
 For P&G, we helped them split their ESG report into five broad categories online, each with subcategories of impact and initiatives.
+And for Marriott, we showcased their progress in an engaging, concise and brand-focused way.
 Gone are 12-page tables with countless rows; in are easy-to-digest charts and graphics that clearly show the impact rather than forcing users to extrapolate from the data themselves.

 So what gives?
 Why the shift?
 Let’s dive into it.